pitt-crc/quota_notifier/docs/source/overview/install.rst

 The ``df`` command line utility must be installed for the quota notifier to process *generic* file systems.
-The ``beegfs-ctl`` utility is also required to support BeeGFS file systems. see :doc:`file_systems` for more details on how the different file system types are expected to be configrued.
+The ``beegfs-ctl`` utility is also required to support BeeGFS file systems. see :doc:`file_systems` for more details on how the different file system types are expected to be configured.

 Installing the Package
 ----------------------